 Named for railroad magnate and US Senator Henry Gassaway Davis, one of the two founders of Davis & Elkins College, this Charleston municipal park is sited on land donated by Davis to the city in 1905.
 It served a park adjacent to the state capitol until it burned down and was moved in 1921.
-Now the land serves the community as a beloved green space in downtown Charleston, and features an impressive equestrian statue of Gassaway himself.
+Now the land serves the community as a beloved green space in downtown Charleston and features an equestrian statue of Senator Gassaway.

 Backstory and Context

 By the time he donated the land for the park that would later bear his name, Henry Gassaway Davis was already 80 years old.
 From humble beginnings as a railroad brakeman, he later built his fortune over the decades as a railroad tycoon, banker, mining magnate, U.S. Senator for three consecutive terms, and even as a one-time candidate for Vice President of the United States.
 Indeed as Alton Parker's running mate in the 1904 Presidential election (in which the pair lost badly to Theodore Roosevelt), Davis still holds the record for oldest Vice Presidential candidate in U.S. history.

 Besides this substantial record for business and politics, Davis also accumulated a long ledger of philanthropic achievements, contributing to schools, churches, charitable organizations, and even orphanages in large sums.
 The Davis Free School in Piedmont, Davis and Elkins College in Elkins, Davis Memorial Hospital in Elkins, and the Children's Home Society in Charleston are simply among the more grandiose examples.

 As a Senator he watched Charleston take shape around the new State Capitol.
 Spending more time in Charleston after his third Senate term ended, he found cause to donate land next to the Capitol building for use as a public park.